 18. This is calculated according to whether alumni worked in different countries before the MBA, on graduation and also where they are employed today.

 19. Weighted average of four criteria that measure international exposure during the MBA programme.

 20. Number of extra languages required on completion of the MBA.
 Where a proportion of students require a further language due to an additional diploma, that figure is included in the calculations but not presented in the final table.

 These schools run additional courses for MBA students for which additional language skills are required.
 These figures are included in the calculations for the ranking but are not represented on the table to avoid confusion.

-21. The percentage of faculty with a doctoral degree.
+21. Percentage of faculty with a doctoral degree.

 23. This is calculated according to the number of faculty publications in 40 international academic and practitioner journals.
-Points are accrued by the business school at which the author is currently employed.
+Points are awarded to the business school at which the author is currently employed.
 The total is weighted for faculty size.